 - Sexual and interpersonal trauma

 - The mental health impact of experiences of racism, cis-sexism, heterosexism, and transphobia

-Outside of my professional life, I enjoy road biking, suspension training, playing basketball, reading sci-fi, and spending time with my family and friends.
+Outside of my professional life, I enjoy road biking, suspension training, playing and watching basketball, reading sci-fi, and spending time with my family and friends.
 I also enjoy volunteering my time to support organizations that engage in transformative and healing work for folks of color and LGBTQ communities.
 I am a Midwest native who has found a wonderful home in California.